4.1.5. Cie: collisional ionisation equilibrium model¶

 the gaussian emission measure profile.
 Default value: 1 (logarithmic)hden

-: the Hydrogen density in units of
+: the Hydrogen density it

-: the ion temperature in keV.
-Default
+: the ion temperature rt

 : the ratio of ionization balance to electron temperature,